Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Field-induced superconducting orders and pair breaking

-The most commonly discussed mechanism in the context of the superconductor-to-superconductor transition is Pauli limiting \cite{khim_field-induced_2021, cavanagh_nonsymmorphic_2022, machida_violation_2022, amin_kramers_2024, NaB24, ogata_parity_2023, szabo_effects_2024, schertenleib_unusual_2021}, i.e., the destruction of a superconducting state by an applied magnetic field due to the Zeeman splitting of the bands \cite{chandrasekhar_note_1962, clogston_upper_1962, WHH66}.
-For a $B_z$ field, the bands in the normal state split into spin-$\uparrow$ and spin-$\downarrow$ bands and thus the Fermi surface splits correspondingly.
-Consequently, superconducting states with Cooper pairs made up of $\uparrow$ and $\downarrow$ electrons of opposite momenta can gain less free energy and eventually become unstable towards the normal state or other superconducting states.
-One way a system could nevertheless gain free energy in a superconducting state is by pairing $\uparrow$ and $\downarrow$ electrons at the Fermi energy but then necessarily at different momenta.
-So far, there is no direct evidence for such Fulde--Ferrell--Larkin--Ovchinikov states \cite{fulde_superconductivity_1964, larkin_nonuniform_1965} in $\mathrm{CeRh_2As_2}$.
+For a $B_z$ field, the originally degenerate pseudospin bands, and thus the Fermi surface, in the normal state split into pseudospin-up and pseudospin-down bands.
+A pairing state is Pauli limited if it does not permit a weak-coupling instability by pairing electronic states at momenta $\mathbf{k}$ and $-\mathbf{k}$ on the split Fermi surface.
+We do not consider pairing of electrons the momenta of which are not opposite, i.e., Fulde--Ferrell--Larkin--Ovchinikov states \cite{fulde_superconductivity_1964, larkin_nonuniform_1965}, since there is no direct evidence for such states in CeRh\textsubscript{2}As\textsubscript{2}.
 However, an inhomogeneous state has recently been invoked as a way to explain a discrepancy between the Pauli limiting field obtained by extrapolating Knight shift data to zero temperature and the actual upper critical field, for the high-field phase~\cite{ogata_parity_2023}.